Hope, AR Profile: Facts & Data

 The City of Hope has a C1 Census Class Code which indicates an active incorporated place that does not serve as a county subdivision equivalent.
 It also has a Functional Status Code of "A" which identifies an active government providing primary general-purpose functions.

-The City of Hope is located within Township of De Roan, a minor civil division (MCD) of Hempstead County.
+The City of Hope is located within , a minor civil division (MCD) of Hempstead County.

 Jump to...
 (On This Page!)